Clafou/DevicePpi/README.md

         return ppi
     case .unknown(let bestGuessPpi, let error):
         // A bestGuessPpi value is provided but may be incorrect
-        // Treat as a non-fatal error -- e.g. send error to Crashlytics and/or display a message return bestGuessPpi
+        // Treat as a non-fatal error -- e.g. log to your backend and/or display a message return bestGuessPpi
     }
 }()